JanWilczek/wolf-sound-blog/_posts/podcast/2025-03-20-geraint-luff.md

 [Sign up for WolfSound's newsletter!]({% link collections.all, 'newsletter.md' %})

-# Episode Notes

 ## Introduction

-In this blog post, I delve into the world of audio digital signal processing (DSP) with Geraint Luff, a seasoned audio DSP developer and the founder of Signalsmith Audio.
-Geraint’s presentations, such as “Let’s Write a Reverb” and “Four Ways to Write a Pitch Shifter,” are among the most popular talks at the Audio Developer Conference (ADC) due to their blend of accessibility and technical depth.
+Geraint Luff is a seasoned audio
+DSP developer and the founder of Signalsmith Audio.
+Geraint’s presentations, such as “Let’s Write a Reverb” and “Four Ways to Write a Pitch Shifter,” are among the most popular talks at the Audio Developer Conference (ADC) thanks to Geraint's clarity of explanation and easy-to-understand visuals (not to mention the accompanying open-source repos).

-Geraint shares his insights on his career path, freelancing in the audio industry, and digital signal processing (DSP).
+In the interview, Geraint shares his insights on his career path, freelancing in the audio industry, and digital signal processing (DSP).
-He discusses how he enhanced his reputation through open-source projects, community involvement, and technical presentations.
-The conversation also delves into his approach to learning DSP, problem-solving, and the significance of visualization in understanding intricate concepts.
+He discusses how he gained traction as a freelancer by joining a community, delivering audio-focused technical talks, and sharing open-source repos.
+We can also learn his approach to learning DSP, problem-solving, and the significance of visualization in explanations.

-If you find this episode informative, please consider sharing your thoughts through a review on Apple Podcasts or Spotify and subscribing to the Wolf Sound YouTube channel.
-Your support helps grow the podcast and improve its content!
-🙏
+Theory first of practice first?
+Listen to the podcast episode to find out! 😉

+{% include 'podcast_cta' %}

 ## Episode Contents

 From this episode, you will learn:

-* How Geraint Luff transitioned from math to audio DSP without formal university training in the same field.
+* How Geraint Luff transitioned to audio DSP without formal university training in this  field.
-* His experiences working in the industry including Meridian Audio, ARM, and Amazon.
+* His experiences working at Meridian Audio, ARM, and Amazon.
 * Tips and advice on learning DSP effectively.
-* His freelancing approach, including:
+* Gereaint's freelancing approach, including:
     * The importance of visibility and networking in the industry.
-    * How community and conferences helped him establish himself as a top DSP programmer.
+    * How community and conferences helped him establish himself as a DSP programmer.
     * The challenges of quoting projects and managing client expectations.
-* Technical insights on reverberation algorithms, pitch shifting, and low-latency processing.
+* Technical insights on reverberation algorithms, pitch shifting, and the Fourier transform.
-* His thoughts on plugin development, JUCE, WebAudio, and C++.
+* His thoughts on plugin development, JUCE, web audio, and C++ (and his hatred of CMake! 😉).

 This episode was recorded on December 17, 2024.